 - salt and pepper to taste

-- Heat the oil in a seasoned fry pan or non-stick pan.
+- Heat the oil in over medium-high heat in a frying pan.
 Carefully add the potatoes into the hot oil.
 Keep uncovered.

 - Fry potatoes until crispy about 20 minutes.
 Do not constantly or rapidly stir potatoes, waiting 3-4 minutes before flipping.
 You want a crispy crust to form on the potatoes.